brct-james/guild-golems/README.md

 - Travel Info -> Itineraries Refactor
 - - itineraries stored like inventories, as a map, rather than accessing the golem for setting/getting travel info, simply access the itinerary
 - - - like inventories, calls to get all golem info need to lookup the relevant itinerary
+- Load resources and other static data to memory rather than the db
+- - Resources, Routes, World, Regions
+- - Leaving ResourceNodes and Locales for now (locales will contain market data, resnodes may eventually have global components)

 ### v0.3